dchen046/TSLA-Stock-Predictor/README.md

 # TSLA-Stock-Predictor

-Tried to predict price of Tesla stock using previous data with 2 different models, linear regression and nueral networks.
+Tried to predict price of Tesla stock using previous data with 3 different models, linear regression, support vector machines, and nueral networks.